jdonaldson/golgi/Readme.md

 # MetaGolgi

 It's common for certain routes to share common handling patterns.
-E.g., some routes are authenticated, others are only applicable for certain Http methods.
+E.g., some routes require authentication, others are only applicable for certain Http methods.
 It's painful to have to manage these pattern manually on a per-route basis.
 Golgi addresses this with a powerful metadata-driven middleware system.

 The MetaGolgi instance expects a signature of `TReq->(TReq->TRet)->TRet`.
 This signature provides the request parameter, and a function that calls the next